sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 Automated explanation methods have led to several notable discoveries:

 - **TextSpan**: Identified specialized attention heads in vision encoders responsible for features like "color" and "counting."
 This enabled targeted interventions, such as reducing spurious correlations and improving property-based image retrieval <d-cite key="gandelsman2023interpreting"></d-cite>.
+Building upon this foundation, Balasubramanian et al. <d-cite key="balasubramanian2024decomposing"></d-cite> extended TEXTSPAN's applicability beyond CLIP to ViTs.
+Their proposed automated representation decomposition method to analyze the computational graph generated during the forward pass.
+Using this method, they break down internal contributions of models into their final representation and mapping these components to CLIP space, where they then use TEXTSPAN for text-based interpretation.

 - **Neuron Specialization**:
    - **Language-Specific Neurons**: Tang et al. <d-cite key="tang2024languagespecific"></d-cite> discovered neurons in LLMs that activate exclusively for language-related tasks.
    - **Domain-Specific Neurons**: MMNeuron <d-cite key="huo2024mmneuron"></d-cite> revealed neurons specialized for particular domains in vision language models.
 Interestingly, deactivating these neurons often had minimal effect on task performance, suggesting that VLMs rely on generalized representations.
+   - **Modality-Specific Neurons**: Miner <d-cite key="huang2024miner"></d-cite> further refined the methodology to find modality-specific neurons.
+They also reveal that modality-specific neurons are primarily concentrated in shallow layers, with most modality information remaining within its original token set.

 - **Sparse Autoencoders (SAEs)**: Rao et al. <d-cite key="DBLP:conf/eccv/RaoMBS24"></d-cite> used cosine similarities between decoder weights and word embeddings to map neural features to human-understandable concepts, providing interpretable sparse representations.